 Felt like having chili and cheesecake.
 So, I decided to bake this cake.
 Then my friend calls me and say bring a plate we are celebrating Australia Day.
 Lamb is cheap today.
 Let’s do BBQ.

-I am glad I bake this cake 2 hour before my friend call and before I dig in a few years ago.
-Today, I felt like having cheesecake and chili at the same time.
+This is perfect dessert to bring to my friend place.
+I am glad I bake this cake 2 hour before she calls and before I dig in.
 The cake is creamy and sweet with a kick of spicy chili in it.
 Enjoy!!!!
-Happy Easter everyone.

 180 g graham cracker crumbs plus 20 g for sprinkling on top of cake